 One of my next steps is looking at the child support order and figuring out how much how should have been paid and how often it should have been paid.
 I then prepare an excel sheet of all the payments that should have been paid along with all the payments that have been made.
 Once that is done, I have a good tool showing how many times the child support order has been violate that I can present to the Judge.

 On the day of the hearing in an enforcement case evidence generally will consist of admitting 1) A copy of the Office of Attorney Generals record of child support payments 2) Some sort of spread sheet showing what was supposed to have been paid and what was paid 3) Testimony from the parent who was supposed to be receiving child support that no other payments were received directly.

-Our Spring, TX Child Support enforcement lawyers are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan by calling (281) 810-9760 or submit your contact information in our online form.
-Law Office of Bryan Fagan handles Child Support Cases enforcement cases in Spring, TX or surrounding areas, including Harris County, Montgomery County, Washington County, Grimes County, Fort Bend County and Waller County.
+Our child supportlawyers in Tomball TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC handles child supportcases in Tomball, Texas, Cypress, Klein, Humble,Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.